raskog1/hangman/README.md

 ## Authors and Acknowledgements

-Justin Singh assisted with the function to eliminate white spaces in the displayed puzzle.
+Justin Singh assisted with the function to display white spaces in the displayed puzzle.
 Lindsay Daly conducted testing and provided feedback.